bobjacobsen/python-openlcb/README.md

 python3.10 -m pytest
 # or to auto-detect test and run with standard log level:
 # python3.10 -m pytest tests

+# or to use with only unittest not pytest:
+# python3.10 test_all.py
 ```